-- The Loop Bus eminent domain actions were filed, providing access by February 2018. - One parcel agreed to terms and paperwork is being processed. - JPB working with BBII to redesign the poles that impact PG&E operations.
+- The Loop Bus eminent domain actions have been filed, providing access by February 2018. - JPB is working with BBII to redesign the poles that impact PG&E operations and Central Concrete.
+On both parcels, a number of poles were moved onto JPB property reducing the size of both acquisitions.